Topaz Gemstone Information

 About Topaz - History and Introduction

 Topaz is an aluminium silicate that contains fluorine and hydroxyl.
 In its pure form it is colourless (white).
 Impurities are what cause variations in colour.
 Topaz has a history that goes back at least two thousand years.
 The use of topaz goes back to Egyptian times when the ancient Egyptians believed that yellow topaz received its golden hue from the Sun God, Ra.
 Some believe that "topaz" is a Middle English word, which was acquired from the Old French word "Topace" and Latin "Topazus", the root of which is in the Greek word "Topazios" or "Topazion"; the ancient name of an island in The Red Sea where the ancient Greeks mined a yellow gem that they believed to be topaz.
 The name of the island means "to seek" in Greek.
 It could have been so named because it was difficult to find amongst the mist.
-This Island is now known as "Zabargad" or "St John's Island", and it is thought that the gem mined by the ancient Greeks was actually "chrysolite".
+This island is now known as "Zabargad" or "St John's Island", and it is thought that the gem mined by the ancient Greeks was actually "chrysolite".
 The Christian Old Testament makes references to topaz, but this gemstone may have also been "chrysolite", rather than topaz.
 The word "topaz" could also have stemmed from the Sanskrit (the ancient language of India) word, "tapas", which means "fire".

 Identifying Topaz Back to Top

 Topaz can be distinguished from diamond, ruby, sapphire, citrine, apatite, brazilianite, zircon, fluorite, kunzite, tourmaline and orthoclase by its hardness (8 on the Mohs scale).
 It can be told apart from aquamarine by its orthorhombic crystal structure.
 Phenakite can be distinguished from topaz by its trigonal crystal structure.
 Spinel can be identified from topaz by its cubic crystal structure.
 Topaz has a lower density and different chemical composition than chrysoberyl, and chrysoberyl usually has no fluorescence, whereas topaz has some weak fluorescence, which can help to distinguish between the two.
 Precious beryl can be mistaken for topaz, but has indistinct cleavage, whereas topaz displays perfect cleavage.
 A lot of other less valuable gems are misleadingly sold as "topaz", such as Madeira topaz, occidental topaz, Palmeira topaz, Rio topaz, saffranite topaz, Scottish topaz, smoky topaz and Spanish topaz.
 However, in most cases, these gems are citrine quartz, with the exception of smoky topaz, which is smoky quartz.
 Indian topaz, king topaz and star topaz are all actually sapphire.
 Diamond has a Mohs scale hardness score of 10, so it differs from white topaz in this respect.
 Topaz is softer than ruby and sapphire, which both have a hardness of 9 on the Mohs scale.
+Topaz also exhibits pleochroism, which is the appearance of several colors in a single stone depending on the viewing angle.
+Most other similar gemstones do not typically exhibit pleochroism.

 Topaz; Origin and Gemstone Sources Back to Top